getpelican/pelican/docs/plugins.rst

                                                                 - minifying js/css assets.
                                                                 - notify/ping search engines with an updated sitemap. article_generate_context        article_generator, metadata
-article_generator_init          article_generator               invoked in the ArticlesGenerator.__init__
+article_generate_preread        article_generator               invoked before a article is read in ArticlesGenerator.generate_context;
-article_generator_finalized     article_generator               invoked at the end of ArticlesGenerator.generate_context
-get_generators                  generators                      invoked in Pelican.get_generator_classes,
+                                                                use if code needs to do something before every article is parsed article_generator_init          article_generator               invoked in the ArticlesGenerator.__init__ article_generator_finalized     article_generator               invoked at the end of ArticlesGenerator.generate_context get_generators                  generators                      invoked in Pelican.get_generator_classes,